 [ Google Scholar ] [ Curriculum Vitae ] [ LinkedIn ]

-Email: gottsacker [at] knights.ucf.edu
+Email: mattg [at] ucf.edu

-My PhD research focuses on computer-mediated interactions and transitions across different realities, or cross-reality interactions/transitions.
+To address this fundamental usability problem, my PhD research focuses on creating computer-mediated interactions and transitions across different realities, or cross-reality interactions/transitions.
 This is most easily illustrated using Milgram and Kishino's Reality-Virtuality (RV) Continuum, a seminal piece of virtual reality (VR) research that introduced the figure below to classify immersive virtual systems.
 On one end of the continuum is the physical world with no virtual content displayed in it.
 On the other end is a fully virtual environment (i.e., VR).
 These extremes are set on a continuum because they can be mixed in interesting ways.
 If your primary environment is the physical world, and you add virtual content to it, you get augmented reality (AR) (think: Pokemon Go).
 If your primary environment is a virtual world, and you add elements of the physical environment to it, you get augmented virtuality (AV) (imagine being in a VR headset and seeing real-time video of the physical world through a portal).

 [ Paper PDF ] [ IEEE Xplore ] [ Presentation ] [ Google Scholar ]